 Step 1: Position the Infant

 You need to lay the infant on its back on a firm, flat surface, such as a changing table or examination bed.
+Ensure that the infant is calm and still to get an accurate pulse reading easily.

 Step 2: Locate the Brachial Artery